THE BEATLES' AC100s in 1965

 The mains switch is a small ball-end Arrow.
 Other pictures show that the amp has a link voltage selector.

 Lennon photographed from stage rear in front of serial no. 180, 24th June 1965 at Milan.
+Before the tour, JMI gave the amps screws on the top edges of the back panels.

 The plate of serial no. 180 on stage for the Christmas Show rehearsals, December 1964, used by Paul.